philLITERALLY/Pallet-Project/README.md

 ## Process

+1. Start running light (OUT8 ON)
+2. Flag ready state (OUT0 ON)
-1. Wait for pulse on IN0
+3. Wait for pulse on IN0
-2. Set OUT0 OFF
+4. Set OUT0 OFF
-3. Read Camera 1
+5. Read Camera 1
-4. Read Camera 2
+6. Read Camera 2
-5. "Handle" Camera 1 (If first run only calculate 2nd position)
+7. "Handle" Camera 1 (If first run only calculate 2nd position)
-6. "Handle" Camera 2 (If first run only calculate 2nd position)
+8. "Handle" Camera 2 (If first run only calculate 2nd position)

-7. If REJECT 2 Flag (previous board)
+9. If REJECT 2 Flag (previous board)
     1. Set REJECT 1 flag
     2. Clear REJECT 2 flag
-8. ELSE
+10. ELSE
     1. Test Board 1 for bark IF
         - A or C above fail threshold
             1. Set FLIP flag